imteekay/machine-learning-research/courses/genomic-data-science/algorithms-for-dna-sequencing/README.md

   - Another occurrence of the matched suffix appears in the pattern, aligned with the previously matched text substring.
   - A prefix of the pattern matches a suffix of the previously matched text substring.
   - The pattern moves completely past the matched text substring.
+- In Boyer-Moore, it builds lookup tables to pre-calculate the number of skips for the bad character rule